sheidmann/tcrmpDataEntry/README.md

 * Any user can enter fish transect and rover data, and view and edit previously entered data.

-* Fish data is checked against theoretical abundances as it is entered.
+* Fish data is checked against theoretical abundances, minimum sizes, and maximum sizes as it is entered.

 * Any user can export their own entered data for proofing purposes.